SkypLabs/packagecore/README.md

 Installation
 ------------

-The easiest way to get PackageCore is via `pip`.
+The easiest way to get PackageCore is via `pip` (after installing Docker and your distro's `libyaml` package).

 ```
 pip3 install packagecore